Kauai Helicopter Tour with Kids: Is It Worth It and Is It Safe?

 Age Requirements

-Most reputable operators require:
+Most reputable operators want:

-• Minimum age 5 to 7 for doors-on, depending on operator
+- Minimum age 5 to 7 for doors-on, depending on operator

-• Minimum weight 40 pounds for any harness-required seat
+- Minimum weight 40 pounds for any harness-required seat

-The under-2 lap child option is tempting because it is free, but I would not.
-The flight is loud (even with headsets), there are turns and altitude changes, and an antsy infant in your lap for an hour is not the vacation experience you want.
+The under-2 lap option is tempting because it's free.
+I wouldn't.
+The flight is loud even with headsets, the banks and altitude changes will rattle a baby, and an antsy infant in your lap for an hour is not the vacation memory you're after.

 Best Operators on Kauai